btbautista31/movie_knight/README.md

 - [Webpage Screenshots](#webpage-screenshots)

 ## User Story
-AS a user ​
+AS a user
-I WANT I want to be able to search for movies by title and add them to my watchlist​ SO THAT  I can keep track of all of my favorite movies.​
+I WANT I want to be able to search for movies by title and add them to my watchlist SO THAT  I can keep track of all of my favorite movies.

 ## Acceptance Criteria
 GIVEN that I am a user on Movie Knight,